-Google is launching a “new and improved” AdWords Policy Center aimed at making policies more user-friendly and accessible to advertisers, according to an announcement buried in their AdWords Policy Help resources.
+Google is launching a “new and improved” Google Ads Policy Center aimed at making policies more user-friendly and accessible to advertisers, according to an announcement buried in their Google Ads Policy Help resources.

-The current AdWords policies will remain in effect until “around September,” when the new center will launch.
+The current Google Ads (AdWords) policies will remain in effect until “around September,” when the new center will launch.

 So what's new?
 Google has released a preview of the new center alongside their announcement.
 Here's what you need to know about the changes.

 1. If you're in compliance now, you won't be a rule-breaker come September… well, most of you, anyway.

 In their announcement, Google noted, "Almost all advertisers who comply with our current policies will also comply with the new policies."

 Yes, there will be fundamental policy changes that will affect some advertisers more than others.
 There will be new restrictions on weapons, tobacco and fireworks advertising as per their Dangerous Products & Services Policy, as Google mentioned in their announcement.

 There's more, though.
 For example, the policy on ads promoting Alcoholic Beverages changes from:

 "Google restricts the promotion and sale of alcoholic beverages including beer, wine, and spirits."